-Aromatherapy is the art and science of using pure essential oils extracted from many parts of natural botanicals to enhance wellness of the body, mind and spirit.
-It is an all-encompassing treatment, and incorporates the senses of touch and smell.
+Aromatherapy is the art of using pure essential oils extracted from many parts of natural botanicals to enhance wellness of the body, mind and spirit.
 The chemistry of the essential oils interacts with our own chemistry to relieve stress, comfort the mind, balance emotions and support numerous physical ailments.

 An essential oil is a concentrated, aromatic, volatile liquid composed of small oil-like molecules.
 They consist of a complicated combination of naturally occurring chemicals, which the plant itself produces through photosythesis.
 They are called essential ‘oils’ but in fact contain no fatty substances in the same way that, for example, almond oil does.
 Because they are volatile they do not create oil stains.